gperezivo/azure-arc-kind-cluster-rbac/README.md

 ```

-At these point you have a cluster connected to Azure Arc with Azure RBAC enabled.
+At this point you have a cluster connected to Azure Arc with Azure RBAC enabled.

 You will need create role assignments for your AAD users or groups.
 Check the [Build-in roles](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/azure-rbac#built-in-roles).